MeteoSwiss/opendata/docs/e-forecast-data/e4-local-forecast-data.md

 New forecasts for temperature, precipitation, wind, clouds, sunshine, radiation and [weather symbols*](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/weather-symbols.html) are available every hour.
 Please note that these forecasts are updated more frequently on our app.

 *The MeteoSwiss graphics are proprietary and cannot be reused.
-However, the number and description of the weather symbols may be utilized and matched with graphics that are permitted for use.
+However, the number and description of the weather symbols may be utilised and matched with graphics that are permitted for use.

 ## Data download

 The Open Data from MeteoSwiss may be used without restriction; the **source must be cited** when reproducing or redistributing ("**Source: MeteoSwiss**").

 :white_check_mark: By using 'Open Data' from MeteoSchweiz, you confirm that you have taken note of the [Terms of use](/general/terms-of-use).